 Sensory play, also called “messy play”, is play which stimulates a child’s senses; sight, sound, smell, touch, taste and also their physical development.
-Some examples of sensory play include dry rice, dry pasta, cereal and jelly…. the list is endless!
+Some examples of sensory play include dry rice, dry pasta, water, flour, cereal and jelly… the list is endless!

 How does sensory play build language?